-The federal tax system is administered and monitored by the ATO.
-The system is based on a self-assessment model, where taxpayers are responsible for lodging their own tax returns.
+The federal tax system is administered and monitored by the Australian Taxation Office (ATO).
+The system is based on a self-assessment model, where taxpayers are responsible for lodging their own tax returns which may subsequently be subject to review or audit by the ATO.
 The Commissioner of Taxation carries out the functions of the ATO.